Chrissy Teigen Reveals Secret Battle With Postpartum Depression

 — B. Scott (@lovebscott) March 6, 2017

-According to the Centers for Disease Control, up to 20% of all women who give birth experience postpartum depression symptoms.
-As celebrities like Chrissy Teigen reveal that they too struggle with the disease—which was once largely stigmatized—they help to give visibility to a growing health problem and aid in new mothers seeking treatment.
+According to the Centers for Disease Control and Prevention, up to 20 percent of all women who give birth experience postpartum depression symptoms.
+As celebrities like Chrissy Teigen reveal that they too struggle with the disease — which was once largely stigmatized — they help to give visibility to a growing health problem and aid in new mothers seeking treatment.

 [Featured Image by Christopher Polk/Getty Images]